xyproto/wallutils/README.md

 ## Included utilities

-  * `getdpi`, for retrieving the average DPI, for wall monitors.
+  * `getdpi`, for retrieving the average DPI, for all monitors.
   * `lscollections`, for listing installed wallpaper collections.
-  * `lsgnomewallpaper`, for listing installed GNOME wallpaper collections.
+  * `lsgnomewallpaper`, for listing installed GNOME timed wallpapers.
   * `lsmon` lists the connected monitors and resolutions.
   * `lswallpaper`, for listing all installed wallpapers.
   * `setcollection`, for setting a suitable (in terms of resolution) wallpaper from a wallpaper collection.